Copie de Yves Leccia - IGP Ile de Beauté Sciaccaremu 2024

 About the estate:

-Yves Leccia and his partner Sandrine run a vineyard located mainly on the E Croce and Partinelone plots.
-The entire area is plowed and worked, and organic fertilizers are used.
-The estate has been very innovative in recent years with new wines such as O Bà, Biancu Marinu, and L'Altru Biancu.
-These carefully crafted wines remain excellent ambassadors for Corsican viticulture, but care must be taken not to obscure their individuality: some wines, more standardized than in the past, give pride of place to technicality.
+Yves Leccia and his partner, Sandrine, run a vineyard located primarily on the E Croce and Partinelone plots.
+The entire vineyard is plowed and cultivated, and only organic fertilizers are used.
+The estate has been highly innovative in recent years with new wines such as O Bà, Biancu Marinu, and L'Altru Biancu.
+Meticulously crafted, these wines remain fine ambassadors for Corsican viticulture, but care must be taken not to overshadow their individuality: some wines, more standardized than in the past, place too much emphasis on technical precision.